Shewwy02/MexE402_Finals_DelCastillo-Reyes/README.md

 - **Define Initial HSV Thresholds**:
   - Set initial lower and upper HSV values to isolate green hues typically associated with plant leaves.

-- **Apply Thresholding**:
-  - Use the `cv2.inRange()` function to create a binary mask highlighting regions within the defined HSV range.

-- **Morphological Operations**:
-  - Apply morphological transformations (e.g., opening and closing) to remove noise and refine the mask.

 - **Analyze Lighting Variations**:
   - Test the thresholds on images taken under different lighting conditions.